 For a list of supported scenes and additional details about each scene, see Cuboid Versions of 3D Simulation Scenes in Driving Scenario Designer.

-To generate vehicle trajectories for scenes that are not available in the app, use the process described in the Select Waypoints for 3D Simulation example instead.
+To generate vehicle trajectories for scenes that are not available in the app, use the process described in the Select Waypoints for Unreal Engine Simulation example instead.

 The dimensions of vehicles in the cuboid scenarios must also match the dimensions of one of the predefined 3D simulation vehicle types.
 On the app toolstrip, under 3D Display, the Use 3D Simulation Actor Dimensions selection sets each cuboid vehicle to have the dimensions of a 3D vehicle type.
 In this scenario, the vehicles have these 3D display types and corresponding vehicle dimensions.